knes1/elktail/README.md

 # Elktail

-Elktail is a command line utility to tail ES (elasticsearch, logstash) logs.
+Elktail is a command line utility to query and tail ES (elasticsearch, logstash) logs.
+Even though it's powerful, using Kibana's web interface to search and analyse the logs is not always practical.
+Sometimes you just wish to `tail -f` the logs stored in elasticsearch to see what's happening.
+Elktail allows you to do just that, and more.
+Tail the logs.
+Search for errors and specific events on commandline.
+Pipe the search results to any of the standard unix tools.
+Use it in scripts.

 # Download

+Elktail is written in go, and it compiles to a single binary file.

 You can download pre-release version from the [Releases](https://github.com/knes1/elktail/releases) section.